William Reardon Smith: First World War

 In 1916, Reardon Smith bought the Coniston Water Steamship Co Ltd and its only vessel the Coniston Water.
 Following the sinking of the ship by U-87 on 21 July 1917, it was wound up in 1918.

-A major purchase was that of eight ships of the London and Northern Steamship Co Ltd in early 1917.
+A major purchase was that of eight ships of the London & Northern Steamship Co Ltd in early 1917.
 Although he had to pay a high price it was still worthwhile for as long as the war continued and in the immediate period afterwards the price of ships continued to increase.
-During the war, Reardon Smith was able to acquire a total of twelve more ships, but ten were lost.
+During the War, Reardon Smith was able to acquire a total of twelve more ships, but ten were lost.